dbcls/sparql-proxy/README.md

 ## Configuration

-All configurations are done with environment variables.
+Most configurations are done with environment variables:

 ### `PORT`